Skip to Content

 A Captain (O-3) in the United States Army was falsely alleged of assault-consummated by battery while on active duty and “titled” as part of a CID investigation.
 After his discharge from the Army, this titling decision showed up as an arrest on a background check.
 MJA submitted multiple written matters showing that the Captain did not commit the alleged offense.
 Upon review, the U.S. Army Criminal Investigation Command agreed that the allegation of simple assault-consummated by battery was “unfounded” and deleted the Captain’s NCIC entry from the FBI’s database.

 An experienced military lawyer has the skills and expertise to effectively build and present a case to amend or delete a titling decision.
-If you have been titled, please contact Military Justice Attorneys to speak with a lawyer about your options.

 What Our Clients Say